Importing Message Assets to ASM

 LinkedIn

 LinkTitle Facebook, LinkedIn Optional.
-Used to create headline shown in the link attachment.
+Used to create the headline shown in the link attachment.

 ImageUrl Facebook, LinkedIn Optional.
 Used to create the image (thumbnail) shown in the link attachment.